pypy/pypy.org/posts/2022/07/toy-optimizer-virtuals.rst

 This is the first version of the optimization.
 It doesn't handle all kinds of difficult cases, and we'll have to do something about its optimism.
-But already in this minimalistic form we can write a slightly more complicated test with two allocations, and object pointing to the other.
+But, already in this minimalistic form, we can write a slightly more complicated test with two allocations, one object pointing to the other.
 It works correctly too, both allocations are removed:

 .. code:: python